 Select the comments icon next to a change and enter your comment.

-You can edit or delete a comment, or a get a link to a comment you can share with others.
+You can get a link to a comment you can share with others.
+You can also edit or delete a comment.

-Select a collection, folder, request, example, or pull request in the sidebar, then select the comments icon in the right sidebar.
+Select a collection, folder, request, example, or pull request, then select the comments icon in the right sidebar.
+Or select an inline comment.

 If you're a Workspace Admin, you can delete contributor comments, but you can't edit contributor comments.

-If you're replying to a comment on a request or example, you can also select the highlighted part of the request or example.
+If you're replying to an inline comment on a request or example, you can also select the highlighted part of the request or example.

 If you're replying to a comment on a change in a pull request, you can also select the notification comments icon next to a change.